Villa-Diodati/leyline-data/README.md

 ```
 Replace these example values with the ones that match _**your own mlab URI string**_.
 The values for `<dbuser>` and `<dbpassword>` will be the username and password you had recently created through your new database's _"Users"_ tab.

+Start the server in development mode by running `npm start dev` or `yarn dev`.

 _At this stage of development, this is all that is required to setup and run this project_